 Theme: Success, Failure and Art

-Where: Arlington Beach Camp and Conference Centre is situated on the shores of Last Mountain Lake in Saskatchewan.
-It is located between Saskatoon and Regina.
+Where: Arlington Beach Camp and Conference Centre is situated on the shores of Last Mountain Lake, between Saskatoon and Regina, in Saskatchewan, Canada.

 Who: For men and women, ages 13-103, of all artistic disciplines who want time to devote to their own creative projects, love the outdoors, and are interested in connecting with like-minds.